uutzinger/Arduino_AFE44XX/Readme.md

 ### Receiver Filter

 A low pass filter is used before the DAC to prevent aliasing.
-For standard setting 500 Hz should be chosen.
-When increaseing the sampling rate by shortening the measurment timing, a higher frequency might be apropriate.
+The standard setting 500 Hz should be chosen.
+When increaseing the sampling rate by shortening the measurment timing, a higher frequency might be appropriate.

 | Value | Filter |
 |-------|--------|